laurenkim1-star/GWU_DNSC3288_Timeseries/README.md

   - Bright squares = extreme outliers (model failed completely)

 * Interpretation:
-    * Bright yellow vertical bands indicate that the model lacks features strong enough to capture explosive sales patterns.
+    * Bright yellow vertical bands indicate that the model lacks features strong enough to capture outlier sales patterns.
-    * Bright horizontal bands indicate that the model underperforms for certain shops across every category, displauing a structural issue.
+    * Bright horizontal bands indicate that the model underperforms for certain shops across every category, displaying a structural issue.
          * These shops sell more unpredictable items, with a large diversity.
     * Dark purple waves indicate that the XGBoost model excels with categories with stable demand, with more predictable monthly sell-through.